 Breast implant selection is probably the most important decision you will make in the breast augmentation process.
 Silicone implants are patients’ most common choice.

 Saline implants are comprised of a silicone shell filled with saline solution (salt water).
 In order to prevent these implants from rippling, they are overfilled.
 Many patients prefer saline implants because a rupture is obvious.
 If the shell breaks, the saline leaks out and you look like you’ve gotten a “flat tire.”
 Other women complain that saline implants feel firm and unnatural.
+When using saline implants, Dr. Pittman uses the Ideal Implant, a specially designed saline implant to reduce rippling.

 The outer shell of the implant can be smooth or textured.
 In the U.S., 90% of implants used are smooth.
 Outside of the U.S., 90% of implants used are textured.
 Smooth implants allow the implant to be freely mobile in the pocket and make it easier to create cleavage.
 Textured implants are designed to move around less.